 Immunology; Membrane Transport (Ion Transport); Pulmonary & Critical Care Medicine

-My clinical responsibilities include working as one of five Intensive Care Unit physicians at the Buffalo VA Medical Center (Buffalo VAMC).
-I also have a pulmonary medicine outpatient clinic at the UBMD multispecialty practice in Williamsville.
+My clinical responsibilities include working as one of five Intensive Care Unit physicians where I am the Co-Director of the ICU, and providing Pulmonary consultation at the Buffalo VA Medical Center (Buffalo VAMC).
+I also have a Pulmonary Medicine outpatient clinic at the UBMD multispecialty practice in Williamsville.

-My outpatient clinic accepts all patients, with a focus on interstitial lung disease (associated with collagen vascular disorders such as systemic lupus erythematousus [SLE]), scleroderma, rheumatoid arthritis, Sarcoidosis, the idiopathic pulmonary pneumonitis syndromes (IPF/UIP) and advanced chronic obstructive pulmonary disease (COPD).
-We are one of the founding sites of the Greater New York Sarcoidosis Consortium and work closely with our neurology colleagues in managing patients with respiratory complications of neuromuscular disorders such as ALS, Duchenne‘s Muscular Dystrophy and others.
+My outpatient clinic accepts all patients, with a focus on neuromuscular respiratory failure, interstitial lung disease (associated with collagen vascular disorders such as systemic lupus erythematosus [SLE]), scleroderma, rheumatoid arthritis, Sarcoidosis, the idiopathic pulmonary pneumonitis syndromes (IPF/UIP) and advanced chronic obstructive pulmonary disease (COPD).
+I am the Director of our Center for Specialized Care in Sarcoidosis, and we are a recognized World Association for Sarcoidosis (WASOG) Clinic.
+I am also the Adult Pulmonologist within our Center for Specialized Care in Neuromuscular Disorders, working closely with our UBMD and community Neurology colleagues in managing patients with respiratory complications of neuromuscular disorders such as ALS, Duchenne Muscular Dystrophy, myotonic dystrophy and others.

-I focus my research on understanding the impaired immune response to infection that occurs in patients with COPD.
+My research has three tenants, and dovetails with my clinical expertise.
+My translational research is focused on understanding the impaired immune response to infection that occurs in patients with COPD and improving quality of life.
 This impaired immune response leads to more frequent disease exacerbations and more rapid disease progression.
 My lab has optimized a noninvasive macrophage model (monocyte-derived macrophage) to study how to restore the immune function of alveolar macrophages in patients with COPD.
 Using this model, we study cell surface receptor expression, cytokine responses and intracellular signaling using flow cytometry, bead arrays and molecular biology techniques.
+I am also the Director of the COPD Clinical Trials Consortium within the VA, working with VA Medical Centers across the nation to allow our veterans access to cutting edge research opportunities.
+We are now also working with our UBMD colleagues in Palliative Medicine, to explore the impact of a structured palliative program on patient reported quality of life, as well as systemic inflammatory markers and functional status.

-My research team collaborates with Dr. Sanjay Sethi and other researchers in the areas of pulmonary, sleep medicine, critical care, infectious disease and microbiology.
-Undergraduates, medical students, residents and fellows are welcome in my lab.
+My research team collaborates with Dr. Sanjay Sethi, Dr. Jaclyn Schneider, Dr. M. Jeffrey Mador and other researchers in the areas of Pulmonary, Sleep Medicine, Critical Care, Infectious disease, Neurology and Cardiology.
+Undergraduates, medical students, residents and fellows are welcome to consider a project in either my research lab or my clinical research programs.

 Immunology, Membrane Transport (Ion Transport), Pulmonary & Critical Care Medicine